This page lists the researchers and partners of the Coastal Communities Challenges- CURA (CCC-CURA)

 Steve Plante - Université du Québec à Rimouski

 Doctor in Geography, specializing in the dynamic of stakeholders in an insular environment.
 Since joining the UQAR, he has added depth to issues of participatory governance, community engagement and adaptation of coastal communities.
 He participated in an extensive project led by Bill Reimer (NRE2).
 He has received funding from the Climate Change Action Fund (FACC) and the FQRSC.
-He is director of the Groupe de recherche interdisciplinaire de l'est du Québec (GRIDEQ) and an active member of the Research Centre for Spatial Development (RTDC).
+He is an active member of the Groupe de recherche interdisciplinaire de l'est du Québec (GRIDEQ) and of the Research Centre for Spatial Development (RTDC).
 Since 2002, he has worked with several researchers of this team, Stratégies Saint-Laurent, area committees (ZIP), the ROBVQ, the SGSLCS, as well as several coastal and island communities.
 He has international experience on issues of natural resource governance and usage conflict resolution, particularly in Brazil.

 Martin Robitaille - Université du Québec en Outaouais

 Martin Robitaille is a professor in the Department of Social Work and Social Sciences at the Université de Québec in Outaouais (UQO).
 He holds a Ph.D. and an MA in sociology from the University of Montreal.
 His areas of expertise include regional development, training and employment, social movements and social and professional identities.
 His current research mainly affects territorial development, decentralization, local governance and professionalization of territorial public action.
 In addition, before becoming a professor and researcher at UQO in 2001, he acquired several years of experience in research and management of socio-community relations and in the employment and training sectors.
-He currently heads the Community-University Research Alliance: Innovation and Social Development (CURA-ISDC) and is also a member of the Chaire de recherche en développement des collectivités (CRDC) and the Centre for Research on Spatial Development (CRDT).
+He currently heads the Community-University Research Alliance: Innovation and Social Development (CURA-ISDC) and is also a member of the Chaire de recherche en développement des collectivités (CRDC) and the Centre for Research on Spatial Development (CRDT).<

 Jean-Eric Turcotte - Stratégies Saint-Laurent